SEPSIS MISDIAGNOSIS

 If an infection is present, the immune system attempts to fight it, often with the help of antibiotics, antivirals, antifungals, and antiparasitics.
 Sometimes, however, the immune system turns on itself, and triggers a septic response.

-Joe Lyon is an experienced medical malpractice lawyer and delayed diagnosis attorney investigating sepsis misdiagnosis lawsuits and failure to diagnose cases for plaintiffs nationwide.
+Joe Lyon is an experienced medical malpractice lawyer and delayed diagnosis attorney investigating misdiagnosis lawsuits and failure to diagnose cases for plaintiffs nationwide.

 What Causes Sepsis?